diogotorres30/planergy/frontend/README.md

-Template is based on React Slingshot project with hot reloading, linting, etc.. - original README bellow Material-ui for Android-like React components - see http://www.material-ui.com/#/components/ Json-server for fake API - see ./api folder.
+-Template is based on React Slingshot project with hot reloading, linting, etc.. \- original README bellow -Material-ui for Android-like React components \- see http://www.material-ui.com/#/components/ -Json-server for fake API \- see ./api folder.
 You can modify the db.json.
 Example: run `npm run api` and then access `http://localhost:60062/appliances` in a browser

-There is few files left from original Slingshot project - We can use it in the future as a cookbook.
+There is few files left from original Slingshot project \- We can use it in the future as a cookbook.
 Now we basically have to care only about ./src/components folder

 Example is set to mobile screen ratio 1:0.75